thatfloflo/matrix-types/docs/usage.rst

       columns, or a tuple of column indices to select any arbitrary number of columns.
    :rtype: ~T | Matrix[~T] | FrozenMatrix[~T]
-   :returns: Returns the value of the cell specified by *row*, *col* if these
+   :returns: Returns the value of the cell specified by *row*, *col* if both of
-      refer to a single cell (i.e. both *row* and *cell* are single integers), otherwise returns a new :class:`Matrix` or :class:`FrozenMatrix` object containing the selected rows and column (possibly 0x0, *n*\ x0 or 0x\ *n*), following standard Python slice logic and intersecting the slices where appropriate.
+      these refer to a single cell (i.e. both *row* and *cell* are single integers), otherwise returns a new :class:`Matrix` or :class:`FrozenMatrix` object containing the selected rows and column (possibly 0x0, *n*\ x0 or 0x\ *n*), following standard Python slice logic and intersecting the slices where appropriate.

 .. py:function:: m.items(* [, by])